mthvedt/qarth/README.md

 [qarth "0.1.0-SNAPSHOT"]
 ```

-Qarth is a polymorphic facade for OAuth that satisfies the 99% use case:
+Qarth is a simple polymorphic facade for OAuth that satisfies the 99% use case:
 to fetch, track, and use credentials from multiple providers.
+Qarth abstracts over OAuth flow details and differences between OAuth providers.

-The basic Qarth flow
-is three lines of code plus configuration.
-Features Friend integration.
+The basic Qarth flow is three lines of code plus configuration.
+Features zero-effort Friend integration.

 ## Bullet points